 Wouldn't beets, asparagus, blueberries, plums, Brussels sprouts, broccoli, spinach, cabbage, collard greens, mustard greens, turnip greens, kale, okra, onions, lettuce or liver cause significant food-drug interactions with blood-thinning drugs because these health foods contain high amounts of vitamin K, a coagulant?

-If nutritional supplement interactions with medical drugs were the exaggerated health risk the propaganda by the medical allopathy and their proponents make it out to be, these nutrient-dense health foods would pose a similar threat and would need to be eliminated from the diet while taking a number of drugs.
+If nutritional supplement interactions with pharmaceutics were the exaggerated health risk the propaganda by the medical allopathy and their proponents make it out to be, these nutrient-dense health foods would pose a similar threat and would need to be eliminated from the diet while taking a number of drugs.

 If supplement-drug interactions were the significant danger many medical authorities emphasize they are, wouldn't that mean you should eat a junk diet, rather than a nutritious diet, while taking certain pharmaceutical drugs?